 “There’s so much helplessness inside of grief, so much pain that cannot be fixed.
 Suffering, however, is optional.
 That distinction can help you figure out what things can be changed, and what things simply need to be supported.

 In grief, pain gets tended, suffering gets adjusted.

 You might ask yourself, where is there suffering?
 What tangible problems could be solved in order to reduce suffering?
 Are you eating, sleeping, moving enough?
 Can you spend more time with people who support your pain, rather than try to talk you out of it?
 Are there any places that induce even the smallest bit of calm inside your heart?”

 I like the idea of knowing the things that induce calm in your heart while the rest of your world is in turmoil.
 The things, however small or inconsequential seeming that may relieve the pain in some small degree, or introduce a modicum of peace and stillness when everything feels like it is falling apart.
-Thank you, Heather, for sharing the things that made your world a little better last year
+Thank you, Harlow, for sharing the things that made your world a little better last year

 1. Awesome Underthings

 Something about women’s underpants really pisses me off.
 I like a pretty bra, sure, but I do not want all that lacy, frilly crap on my butt.
 It’s also difficult to find good women’s underwear with a Halloween print.
 TomboyX has catered to all my desires and they have these y-front briefs that really tickle my fancy.
 I bought 2 great Halloween prints, a pack of black briefs, and then went on to get a pair with an octopus print, and one with cats!
 Normally I’m all black everything, but for these underpants I’ve gladly made an exception.
 AND the Iconic Briefs are built with a front pocket so you can pack!
 So cool!
 If you don’t know what I’m talking about, don’t worry about it!